The various combined degrees between Engineering and Science, and their formal rules, are:

 - Conversely, for students in Adv Maths/Eng (programs 3761) or Adv Sci/Eng (programs 3762), the compulsory SCIF course can be replaced by ENGG1000.

-- NOTE that in some combined degrees, where not many units of credit are taken from Science within the ordinary Engineering degree, then extra Science units may be necessary in place of some Engineering electives - check with the Science Student Centre for details
+- NOTE that in some combined degrees, where not many units of credit are taken from Science within the ordinary Engineering degree, then extra Science units may be necessary in place of some Engineering electives - check with the The Hub for details

-- IN ALL CASES you should check with the Science Student Centre that what you plan meets the rules for the Science component of the Combined degree.
+- IN ALL CASES you should check with the The Hub that what you plan meets the rules for the Science component of the Combined degree.
 The School of Mathematics and Statistics cannot make this decision.

 Depending on which engineering mathematics service course is prescribed in your Engineering degree, you ought to make the following replacements if majoring in Maths, Stats or Physical Oceanography in the Science degree: